DrMarcoGilardi/BRANI-360/ADMIN.md

 ---

 ## Saving Your Changes
-**Important: Changes made visually in the dashboard are NOT automatically saved to your server!** To make your configurations live:
+> **Important**: Changes made visually in the dashboard are NOT automatically saved to your server!
+To make your configurations live:
 1. Click the green **`Save & Sync Server`** button in the top right corner.
 2. The dashboard will scrape all current inputs and push a structured JSON payload to the backend.
 3. Upon success, you will receive an alert stating: *"Environment synced!
 The file structure was preserved and clients are refreshing."*